adjust/windows_sdk/README.md

 Adjust.ApplicationLaunching(config);
 ```

 The delegate function will be called after the SDK tries to send a package to the server.
 Within the delegate function you have access to a response data object specifically for the event.
-Here is a quick summary of the success session response data object fields:
+Here is a quick summary of the successful session response data object fields:

 - `string Message` the message from the server or the error logged by the SDK.
 - `string Timestamp` timestamp from the server.